nmrghe/mindlaboratory/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 As any working group, the M!ND Lab is more than just the sum of its parts.
-We work together and learn from each other.
+We work together and learn from one another.

 {% include section.html %}